You are listening to the Sean Hannity Radio Show Podcast.

 That would seem like a kickback.

-That would seem like pay-to-play.
+That would seem like pay to play.

-Aberdeen said she would, being donated between $10 and $25 million to the Clinton Foundation.
+Bing donated between $10 and $25 million to the Clinton Foundation.

 And we got instance after instance here.